-Nature of control The person holds, directly or indirectly, more than 25% but not more than 50% of the voting rights in the company.
+Nature of control The person holds, directly or indirectly, 75% or more of the voting rights in the company.
 Nature of control The person has the right, directly or indirectly, to appoint or remove a majority of the board of directors of the company.